THEDEVIOUS1/CHUWI-MINIBOOK-HACKINTOSH/README.md

 ## Changing the display orientation

-To correct the screen orientation within macOS download the [Display Rotation Menu](https://www.magesw.com/displayrotation/) app and set the view to portrait flipped OR press and hold down cmd+opt (Windows+alt) and open System Preferences...keep holding down those two buttons and click on Displays then the rotation option will appear so set it to 270 degrees for the fixed layout.
+To correct the screen orientation within macOS download the [Display Rotation Menu](https://www.magesw.com/displayrotation/) app and set the view to portrait flipped OR press and hold down cmd+opt (Windows+alt) and open System Preferences...keep holding down those two buttons and click on Displays then the rotation option will appear so set it to 270 degrees for the fixed layout

 ## Enabling HiDPI mode